-Listen For Rumbling Box Car Door Sound Interrupt Throttle To Enter The Next Phase transformer throttle again to enter the next reverse unit phase, neutral before forward.
-FYS confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
+Event 3: Interrupt the transformer throttle again to cycle the engine from reverse back to neutral.
+FYS confirms that the engine is now in neutral by sounding two quick air releases.
 This is followed approximately two seconds later by a man whistling and continued freight yard loading and unloading sounds.